 - Paid medical leave which provides employees with paid time off for their own serious illness, injury or other qualifying event.

-Which states require PFML?
+Which states require paid family and medical leave?

-Below is an overview of how each of these locations fund their PFML programs, as well as information on program status, name, limits and where to go for additional resources.
-Please note, the below information is accurate based on the publish date of this blog, but it’s always a good idea to double check any information that impacts compliance.
+Below is an overview of how each of these locations fund their paid family and medical leave programs, as well as information on program status, name, limits and where to go for additional resources.
+Please note, the information below is accurate based on the publish date of this blog, but it’s always a good idea to double check any information like this that impacts compliance.

-Also, just as PFML requirements, qualifications and benefits vary from state to state, each state also brands their program and its components by different names.
-For example, “family caregiver leave,” “family leave insurance,” “temporary disability insurance” and “short-term disability” are common PFML terms you may come across.
+Also, just as paid family and medical leave requirements, qualifications and benefits vary from state to state, each state also brands their program and its components by different names.
+For example, “family caregiver leave,” “family leave insurance,” “temporary disability insurance” and “short-term disability” are common terms that are synonymous with paid family and medical leave.

 California